Crowd Management and Using Crowd Control Barriers, Fencing, Staging

 Crowd Management

-Hazards include tripping due to poor lighting or poorly maintained floors as well as the building up of rubbish, moving vehicles being made to share the same route as pedestrians, collapse of a structure or fence which falls on the crowd, people being pushed onto objects, such stalls causing congestion during a busy period by being parked in the middle of a route for pedestrians, queueing at bars obstructing crowd movement, cross flows whenever people cut through crowds to get to places such as the toilet, failure of equipment like turnstiles, and sources of fire that might come from cooking equipment, electrical equipment and the like.
+Hazards include tripping due to poor lighting or poorly maintained floors as well as the building up of rubbish, moving vehicles being made for sharing the same route as pedestrians, the collapse of a structure or fence which falls on the crowd, people being pushed onto objects, such stalls causing congestion during a busy period by being parked in the middle of a route for pedestrians, queueing at bars obstructing crowd movement, cross flows whenever people cut through crowds to get to places such as the toilet, failure of equipment like turnstiles, and sources of fire that might come from cooking equipment, electrical equipment and the like.

 Assessing risk, putting controls into place.

-The factors you need to take into account include the planned use of barriers, the layout of the event, conditions on the ground as well as topography of the event area, underground services such as water pipes and electric cables that could prevent or else restrict the use of pins to secure the barriers, the weather that you’re dealing with on that day, the load that’s being put on the barrier, including wind and crowd pressure, and audience numbers and overall behaviour.
+The factors you need to take into account include the planned use of barriers, the layout of the event, conditions on the ground as well as the topography of the event area, underground services such as water pipes and electric cables that could prevent or else restrict the use of pins to secure the barriers, the weather that you’re dealing with on that day, the load that’s being put on the barrier, including wind and crowd pressure, and audience numbers and overall behaviour.

-Installing simple barriers like a rope and posts could be managed in-house, choosing more complex fencing barriers, such as for the protection of the stage area, is much more difficult and requires the help of a trained and professional contractor.
+Installing simple barriers like a rope and posts could be managed in-house, choosing more complex fencing barriers, such as for the protection of the stage area, is much more complex and requires the help of a trained and professional contractor.

 Deployment of barriers with properly trained stewards will ensure the overall success of your crowd management strategy.